Rental Car Insurance in France: Protect Your Excess from $8.49/day

 By opting for car rental insurance in France, you can enjoy your journey with greater confidence, knowing that you are protected against potential financial risks and have the necessary support in case of emergencies or unforeseen circumstances.

 In summary, having car rental insurance in France can protect you from potential financial liabilities and give you peace of mind while you enjoy your trip.
 It is important to research and understand the coverage options and costs to make an informed decision that best fits your needs.
-CarInsuRent car hire excess insurance starts from as low as $6.49 per day* to $94.90 for an annual car hire excess insurance policy.
+Our best car hire excess insurance starts from as low as $8.49 per day* to $129.90 for an annual car hire excess insurance policy.
 Our policies covers the excess on damage and theft up to €2,500 and provide full protection that Includes single vehicle damage, roof and undercarriage damage, auto glass and widescreen damagetowing expenses, misfuelling, loss of car key and tire damage.
 We cover multiple drivers between the ages of 21 and 84 years.

 Car rental insurance for France – Your Options